AutoRabitOrg/knowledgebase/product-guides/arm/on-premises-dedicated-instances/Dedicated Instance Upgrades.md

-# Upgrade Guides

-## On-Premises Upgrade Document

-### Version 22.3 to 23.1

-{% file src="../../../.gitbook/assets/ARM On-Premises Upgrade 22.3 to 23.1 March 2024 (1).pdf" %}

-## Instance Upgrade Requests
+# Dedicated Instance Upgrade Requests

 ### Introduction

-To ensure a seamless instance upgrade, please follow the instructions below to schedule downtime with the AutoRABIT Support Team.
+To ensure a seamless instance upgrade (for dedicated instance only), please follow the instructions below to schedule downtime with the AutoRABIT Support Team.

 ### Overview